jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   the terminal still shows passing tests

-You can try any ideas you want until you understand what has been written so far since all the tests are green.
+Since all the tests are still passing, you can try any ideas you want until you understand what has been written so far.
 Time for a nap.

 ----